Scientists Discover New Form Of Water Ice Trapped In Diamonds

-A new form of water ice was recently discovered, trapped inside diamonds found deep beneath Earth’s crust.
+A new form of water ice was recently discovered, trapped inside diamonds found deep beneath the Earth’s crust.
 This new finding, researchers noted, marks the first time the substance known as ice-VII was found to naturally occur on our planet.

-According to a report from the Los Angeles Times, ice-VII differs from normal ice, or ice-I, as oxygen atoms are arranged in a cubic, instead of hexagonal shape.
-This newly discovered water ice form is also approximately one-and-a-half times denser than conventional ice, while differing from other phases of ice due to its ability to withstand increasing pressure and remain “fairly stable” under such conditions.
+According to a report from the Los Angeles Times, ice-VII differs from regular ice, or ice-I, as oxygen atoms are arranged in a cubic shape, instead of hexagonal shape.
+This newly discovered water ice form is also approximately one-and-a-half times denser than conventional ice while differing from other phases of ice due to its ability to withstand increasing pressure and remain “fairly stable” under such conditions.
 These are conditions that can only exist in Earth’s mantle, several hundreds of feet below the surface, in an extremely hot area known as the transition zone, as noted by Science Alert.

-Prior to the release of the new findings, which were published Thursday in the journal Science, researchers had yet to discover ice-VII occurring naturally on our planet.
+Before the release of the new findings, which were published Thursday in the journal Science, researchers had yet to discover ice-VII occurring naturally on our planet.
 They had, however, speculated that it might be common in other icy parts of the solar system, including Saturn’s moons Enceladus and Titan and Jupiter’s moon Europa.
-And while earlier research had suggested that this form of water ice could be created artificially in a laboratory, the new study points to diamonds having the right chemical features and properties to allow small amounts of ice-VII to be created naturally on Earth.
+And while earlier research had suggested that this form of water ice could be created artificially in a laboratory, the new study points to diamonds having the right chemical features and properties to allow small amounts of ice-VII to be produced naturally on Earth.

 With the new study published around the same time as another paper that documented the presence of calcium silicate perovskite (CaSiO3) in diamonds found deep below our planet’s surface, Science Alert noted that the researchers behind the ice-VII study were able to spot the water ice in a similar way – in the form of sub-transition zone water molecules trapped and pressurized within the diamonds’ flaws.
 These water molecules were most likely trapped in liquid form about 400 to 500 miles below Earth’s surface as diamond crystals began to form.
 However, it was only when the molecules ascended and adjusted to cooler temperatures when they got fully encapsulated and transformed into ice-VII form, the researchers wrote.